One Week in Montréal With Patronicity

 As we saw on l’Avenue du Mont-Royal open street, year one included an embrace from the community and challenges, including area traffic patterns, cross streets, and commercial vehicular access, that the organizations involved were able to work with and overcome.

-Don’t neglect your public realm
+Don’t neglect your public realm.

-Montréal has made a point to invest heavily in the city’s public realm, from new public plazas in the downtown and neighborhoods to open street experiments in neighborhoods across the city, seemingly minor investments in the public realm can pay dividends to reconnect and build the social fabric of a community, while promoting renewed economic activity and community health.
+Montréal has made a point to invest heavily in the city’s public realm, from new public plazas in the downtown and neighborhoods to open street experiments in neighborhoods across the city; seemingly minor investments in the public realm can pay dividends to reconnect and build the social fabric of a community while promoting renewed economic activity and community health.
 Montréal’s largely commercial and office downtown core was far more lively than most major North American downtowns on a Saturday night.
-Festivals fill vacant plazas, theater troops roam the streets, and public realm placemaking initiatives, like a public beach outside a church, bring a bit of the unusual, but welcome, relaxing escape to busy street traffic.
+Festivals fill vacant plazas, theater troops roam the streets, and public realm placemaking initiatives, like a public beach outside a church, bring a bit of the unusual but welcome, relaxing escape to busy street traffic.

-Provide more, safe, affordable mobility options
+Provide more safe, affordable mobility options.

 Embracing safe cycling as an option can provide a clean, safe, affordable, space-efficient, and healthy option for residents to move about in growing cities.
-Separated cycle lanes open up biking as a mobility option to those less comfortable with vehicular cycling, riding bicycles in the traditional travel lane, sharing the road directly with heavier vehicular traffic.
+Separated cycle lanes open up biking as a mobility option for those less comfortable with vehicular cycling, riding bicycles in the traditional travel lane, sharing the road directly with heavier vehicular traffic.
 Ensuring a connected network brings mobility by bike into the picture for more people.

 Embrace creativity